kennywall/import-test/_posts/2010-08-22-transforming-text-into-knowledge-api.md

 domain: apievangelist.com
 image: http://www.alchemyapi.com/images/alchemyAPI.jpg
 ---
-{% include JB/setup %}<p>I had a chance to play with the AlchemyAPI I came across today.
+{% include JB/setup %}I had a chance to play with the AlchemyAPI I came across today.
 AlchemyAPI is a semantic tagging and text mining Application Programming Interface (API).
 I have about 10K web pages I want to extract top keywords and key phrases from.
 I want meaning extracted from the words on each page.
 AlchemyAPI provides nine methods: